ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 *Figure 1: GIF showing the view out of the spaceship after escaping the aliens*

 GIFs are short, constantly repeating videos.
 On the one hand, they can have a pictorial character, such as a GIF shown at the end of the Escapeling story, where the player flies back to Earth in a spaceship, seeing the Earth approaching him.
 This view is shown in a GIF.
 Furthermore, a GIF can be used to draw focus to important learning sections.
 According to a study by Zallio (2018) "it is possible to confirm that it is easier for students to better understand certain topics after showing emoticons or GIFs. (...).
 This is an element that highly stimulates the attention and by levering on emotions, students are more likely to focus their attention after the given emotional stimul[us]".
 For this reason, each of the learning tasks is introduced with a GIF.
-This marks the intersection between the previous storytelling and the subsequent task, which again fully demands the user's attention.
+This marks the intersection between the previous [storytelling](https://alluos.github.io/2021/01/03/storytelling.html) and the subsequent task, which again fully demands the user's attention.
 The third function of using GIFs in Escapeling, is to provide feedback and motivate.
-For example, a GIF can be sent in response to a correct answer, or to repeated failure when guessing a word in the vocabulary guessing task (link).
+For example, a GIF can be sent in response to a correct answer, or to repeated failure when guessing a word in [the vocabulary guessing task](https://alluos.github.io/2021/03/04/vocabulary-guessing.html).

 ### Emojis